ptruta/MicroservicesMicrofrontendsDockerImages/Readme.md

 1. Microservices Pattern - the system is decuopled in a service oriented way
 2. Publish Subscribe Pattern(Messaging Pattern) - the microservices function follows the publish subscribe pattern.
 3. API Gateway Pattern - the api gateway defines how clients access the services in a Microservices architecture and is the single entry point for all clients.
-4. Observability Pattern (Health Check API) - The API endpoint handler performs various checks, such as the status of the connections to the infrastructure services used by the service instance.
-5. Decompose By Subdomain(Decomposition Pattern) - each domain corresponds to a different part of the business.
+4. Decompose By Subdomain(Decomposition Pattern) - each domain corresponds to a different part of the business.

-# To sum up, the SOA Patterns used in the solution are:
+# The SOA Fundamentals used in the solution are:

 1. Systems are described as services independent of the underlying technology. - Microservices with Java and SpringBoot (used)
 2. Services are implemented through messaging. - Using Kafka with topics and Kafka Streams